choreonoid/choreonoid-doc/en/install/options.rst

  Additionally, when ENABLE_GUI is ON, the Python plugin and PythonSimScript plugin for using Python on Choreonoid's GUI are also built together.

  This is ON by default on Ubuntu.
 For enabling this on Windows, please refer to :ref:`build-windows-options`.

+* **BUILD_ASSIMP_PLUGIN**

+ Builds the Assimp plugin.
+Assimp is a library for loading various 3D model files, and this plugin enables loading of COLLADA, Blender, X, and DXF format files.
+For building this on Windows, please refer to :ref:`build-windows-options`.
+This is ON by default on Ubuntu.

+* **ENABLE_URDF**

+ Enables URDF support functionality.
+URDFBodyLoader and URDF plugin are built, enabling loading of URDF files.
+This is ON by default.

+* **ENABLE_FREE_TYPE**

+  Enables text rendering on the scene view using the FreeType library.
+In the current version of Choreonoid, when this option is ON, distance values are displayed numerically on the scene view when using the distance measurement function.
+This is ON by default on Ubuntu.
+On Windows, this is OFF by default, and the FreeType library must be installed separately for use.

+* **BUILD_FCL_PLUGIN**

+ Builds the FCL plugin.
+This plugin enables the use of the open-source collision detection library `Flexible Collision Library (FCL) <https://github.com/flexible-collision-library/fcl>`_ for collision detection.
+The Ubuntu package installation script also installs FCL, so you can build by simply turning this option ON.
+On Windows, you need to install FCL yourself.
+Note that even without the FCL plugin, the built-in collision detection functionality is available, so there are no particular issues.

 * **BUILD_ODE_PLUGIN**